 Posted on Saturday, 4th July 2015 by Dennis Damp

-The TSP’s Death Benefits brochure states on page 11 that, “A beneficiary who is not a surviving spouse cannot retain a TSP account.
-The death benefit payment will be made directly to the beneficiary or to an ‘inherited’ IRA.”
+The TSP’s Death Benefits brochure states that, “A beneficiary who is not a surviving spouse cannot retain a TSP account.
+The death benefit payment will be made directly to the beneficiary or to an ‘inherited‘ IRA.”
 There are distinct benefits for non-spousal beneficiaries to have their inheritance transferred to an inherited IRA.
 When a death benefit is paid directly to a beneficiary they may be subject to a 20% mandatory federal income tax withholding and the entire amount will be taxable in the year it was inherited.
 This may create a significant tax burden, depending on the account balance, that can be deferred if the funds are transferred to an inherited IRA with a financial institution such as a brokerage house, financial planning firm, or mutual fund family.

 In my article titled “Survivor’s Beware – The TSP Trap“ I discuss what a surviving spouse needs to consider before moving their funds to a private equity firm, precautions they should take, the advantages of the Thrift Savings Plan, the ease of managing their TSP account, and recommendations to safeguard their TSP assets with little to no market risk.
-These same considerations should be evaluated by retirees and those approaching retirement who are often approached by financial planners with recommendations to move their funds from the TSP to higher market risk investments.
-There are also some disadvantages to consider for inherited spousal TSP account holders that could negatively impact their heirs.

 You can closely match TSP funds to private sector indexed funds with companies like Fidelity and Vanguard mutual funds or exchange traded funds (ETFs).
 Indexed funds generally have very low management fees, far less than managed funds charge and ETFs mirror the performance of many indexed mutual funds and they are traded like stocks.
 These two companies are the giants of the mutual fund industry and will assist you with the transfer and recommend funds that closely match the TSP fund options with some exceptions.

 Most mutual fund families and brokerage houses can establish inherited IRAs for their clients however you need to be aware of front and back end loads (fees) that some mutual funds charge that can be as high as 5% or more.
 I don’t believe there are any mutual funds that can guarantee that your investment will never decrease in value like the TSP G-Fund does.
 However, there are many government bond fund options to choose from.
-You don’t have to invest in stocks or mutual funds.
-You can invest your funds in Certificates of Deposit, maintain a cash account, buy municipal bonds, U.S. Treasury bills, notes or bonds, corporate bonds of all types, or any other investment that you choose in an IRA.

 My next article will discuss inherited IRAs and how they are established and function and a final article in this series will discuss indexed mutual fund alternatives to the various TSP funds.